jraps20/jrap-AzureVerticalScaling/README.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 ## Getting Started
 Use the ***Deploy to Azure*** button above to quickly deploy these scripts to your Azure Subscription.
 The deployment will take a few minutes.
 The longest piece is the import of dependent Azure Az modules in the runbook gallery.
-It will automattically add several "Tutorial" runbooks, even though they are excluded from the ARM template.
+The deployment will also automatically add several "Tutorial" runbooks, even though they are excluded from the ARM template.
+Feel free to delete them post-deployment (AzureAutomationTutorial, AzureAutomationTutorialPython2, AzureAutomationTutorialScript).

 Once deployed, you will see the following resources:
 - \<Your Resource Group\>/\<Your Automation Account\>/ScaleAppServicePlansDown